Bucks County Sex Crime Defense Lawyer

-Sex crimes are penalized very harshly in both Pennsylvania and New Jersey.
+Sex crimes are penalized very harshly in Pennsylvania.
 The majority of these offenses are considered to be felonies or indictable crimes, and many can be penalized with years of prison time and enormously expensive restitution fines.
-Many sex crime convictions also result in mandatory placement on the Sex Offender Registry, which carries a terrible and often permanent social stigma.
+Many Bucks County sex crime convictions also result in mandatory placement on the Pennsylvania Sex Offender Registry, which carries a terrible and often permanent social stigma.

 If you are placed on the Registry, personal information such as your name, birthday, address, and even license plate number will be available to any member of the public browsing or searching the Registry online.
 Depending on the nature of a conviction, individuals may be put on the Registry for years, or a lifetime.
 This often presents huge obstacles when it comes to finding housing and employment, and can even interfere with your personal relationships and sense of self.

-If you have been charged with a sex crime, the penalties of a conviction could alter the course of your future forever.
+If you have been charged with a sex crime in Bucks County, PA, the penalties of a conviction could alter the course of your future forever.
 You need a skilled criminal defense attorney on your side.
-Call the law offices of Young, Marr & Associates today at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania to schedule your free legal consultation.
+Call the law offices of Young, Marr & Associates today at (215) 701-6519 in Pennsylvania to schedule your free legal consultation.

 Sex crimes defense cases are very serious matters, and an attorney is absolutely essential to your defense.
 Prosecuting attorneys bring years of training and experience to the table — you need a seasoned lawyer in your corner.

-At the law offices of Young, Marr & Associates, our New Jersey and Pennsylvania sex crime defense attorneys are amply equipped with more than 30 years of experience handling a wide variety of sex crime cases.
+At the law offices of Young, Marr & Associates, our Bucks County sex crime defense attorneys are amply equipped with more than 30 years of experience handling a wide variety of sex crime cases.
 Our firm handles charges involving but not limited to:

 - Child Abuse